In the Matter of Karen PP., Appellant,

 197 A.D.2d 753; 602 N.Y.S.2d 709

-The parties, who were never married, resided together for about a year when Mandi was born on September 7, 1986.
-Due to their pending separation, the parties agreed to a joint custodial order on July 23, 1990.
-On September 14, 1990 petitioner commenced this proceeding requesting sole custody and supervised, if any, visitation for respondent, alleging sexual abuse of the child by respondent.
+The parties, who were never married, resided together for about a year when XXX was born on XXX.
+Due to their pending separation, the parties agreed to a joint custodial order on XXX.
+On XXX petitioner commenced this proceeding requesting sole custody and supervised, if any, visitation for respondent, alleging sexual abuse of the child by respondent.
 After a lengthy fact-finding hearing with various expert testimony, Family Court found that it appeared that the allegations of sexual abuse were fabricated.
-The court ordered that respondent have sole custody of Mandi with no visitation to petitioner until the Probation Department set up counseling for Mandi and the parents and made a recommendation to the court.
+The court ordered that respondent have sole custody of XXX with no visitation to petitioner until the Probation Department set up counseling for XXX and the parents and made a recommendation to the court.

 Respondent argues that this appeal is moot due to a subsequent custody proceeding initiated by petitioner.
 We disagree.
 There is nothing before this Court which indicates that a final determination has been made in that proceeding which would render this appeal on the issue of custody meaningless (cf., Matter of Baraby v Baraby, 186 AD2d 890, 890-891).